sendbird/quickstart-desk-javascript/README.md

 ## Introduction

 Built with Sendbird Chat platform, Sendbird Desk is a live chat customer support that offers customer satisfaction through enhanced engagement.
-Through its integration, Desk Android SDK enables you to easily customize your ticketing support system with a UI theme, thereby elevating your overall customers’ experience.
+Through its integration, Desk SDK for JavaScript enables you to easily customize your ticketing support system with a UI theme, thereby elevating your overall customers’ experience.
 For example, you can modify the inbox - a management tool and storage unit for the agents’ and tickets’ conversations - to fit within your color scheme and layout.

 <br />